-- Applicants must reach 18 years of age on or prior to the expected date of graduation. - Students must meet with the Program Chair during their first module. - Applicants must pass a criminal background check and complete a student disclosure form.
+- Applicants must reach 18 years of age on or prior to the expected date of graduation. - Students must meet with the Program Director in their first term.

 Associate in Science, Applied Management Program

 Applicants must have successfully completed a diploma or certificate program from an accredited postsecondary institution.